Destruction of cultural heritage by the Islamic State: Churches and monasteries

-ISIL also blew up or demolished a number of other churches elsewhere in Iraq or in Syria.
-The Armenian Genocide Memorial Church in Deir ez-Zor, Syria was blown up by ISIL militants on 21 September 2014.
+IS also blew up or demolished a number of other churches elsewhere in Iraq or in Syria.
+The Armenian Genocide Memorial Church in Deir ez-Zor, Syria was blown up by IS militants on 21 September 2014.

-On 24 September 2014 ISIL militants destroyed with improvised explosive devices the 7th-century Green Church (also known as St Ahoadamah Church) belonging to the Assyrian Church of the East in Tikrit.
+On 24 September 2014 IS militants destroyed with improvised explosive devices the 7th-century Green Church (also known as St Ahoadamah Church) belonging to the Assyrian Church of the East in Tikrit.

-The Mar Behnam Monastery in Khidr Ilyas near Bakhdida, Iraq was destroyed by ISIL in March 2015.
+The Mar Behnam Monastery in Khidr Ilyas near Bakhdida, Iraq was destroyed by IS in March 2015.

-On 4 May 2015, ISIL were reported to have destroyed the Assyrian Christian Virgin Mary Church on Easter Sunday (5 April) in the Syrian town of Tel Nasri.
-"As the 'joint forces' of Kurdish People's Protection Units and local Assyrian fighters attempted to enter the town", ISIL set off the explosives destroying what remained of the church.
-ISIL had controlled the church since 7 March 2015.
+On 4 May 2015, IS were reported to have destroyed the Assyrian Christian Virgin Mary Church on Easter Sunday (5 April) in the Syrian town of Tel Nasri.
+"As the 'joint forces' of Kurdish People's Protection Units and local Assyrian fighters attempted to enter the town", IS set off the explosives destroying what remained of the church.
+IS had controlled the church since 7 March 2015.

-On 21 August 2015, the historic Monastery of St. Elian near Al-Qaryatayn in the Homs Governorate was destroyed by ISIL.
+On 21 August 2015, the historic Monastery of St. Elian near Al-Qaryatayn in the Homs Governorate was destroyed by IS.

 Ancient and medieval sites

-In May 2014, ISIL members smashed a 3,000-year-old neo-Assyrian statue from Tel Ajaja.
-Later reports indicated that over 40% of the artifacts at Tel Ajaja (Saddikanni) were looted by ISIL.
+In May 2014, IS members smashed a 3,000-year-old neo-Assyrian statue from Tel Ajaja.
+Later reports indicated that over 40% of the artifacts at Tel Ajaja (Saddikanni) were looted by IS.

-Parts of the Tal Afar Citadel were blown up by ISIL in December 2014, causing extensive damage.
+Parts of the Tal Afar Citadel were blown up by IS in December 2014, causing extensive damage.

-In January 2015, ISIL reportedly destroyed large parts of the Nineveh Wall in al-Tahrir neighborhood of Mosul.
+In January 2015, IS reportedly destroyed large parts of the Nineveh Wall in al-Tahrir neighborhood of Mosul.
 Further parts of the walls, including the Mashka and Adad Gate, were blown up in April 2016.

-In the Syrian city of Raqqa, ISIL publicly ordered the bulldozing of a colossal ancient Assyrian gateway lion sculpture from the 8th century BC.
+In the Syrian city of Raqqa, IS publicly ordered the bulldozing of a colossal ancient Assyrian gateway lion sculpture from the 8th century BC.
 Another lion statue was also destroyed.
 Both statues originated from the Arslan Tash archaeological site.
-The destruction was published in the ISIL magazine, Dabiq.
+The destruction was published in the IS magazine, Dabiq.
 Among the lost statues are those of Mulla Uthman al-Mawsili, of a woman carrying an urn, and of Abu Tammam.

-On 26 February 2015, ISIL released a video showing the destruction of various ancient artifacts in the Mosul Museum.
+On 26 February 2015, IS released a video showing the destruction of various ancient artifacts in the Mosul Museum.
 The affected artifacts originate from the Assyrian era and from the ancient city of Hatra.
 The video in particular shows the defacement of a granite lamassu statue from the right side of the Nergal Gate by a jackhammer.
 Several other defaced items in the museum were claimed to be copies, but this was later rebutted by Iraq's Minister of Culture, Adel Sharshab who said: "Mosul Museum had many ancient artifacts, big and small.
 None of them were transported to the National Museum of Iraq in Baghdad.
 Thus, all artifacts destroyed in Mosul are original except for four pieces that were made of gypsum".